-Matt is not exactly new to Flavours, he has been supplying many of the photographs for our brochure and website over the years, as well as producing our videos so he knows how to get the best from our locations in Italy.
+Matt is one of our Flavours photography tutors.
+He has developed our Photography holiday itineraries, and has been supplying many of the photographs for our brochure and website over the years, as well as producing our videos so he knows how to get the best from our locations in Italy.

 I caught up with Matt and we chatted about his passion for photography and what guests can expect on our photography holidays to Italy.